 Mammillaria aselliformis, Anhalonium aselliforme, Ariocarpus aselliformis

-Pelecyphora aselliformis is a small, slow-growing, clustering cactus with unique, spherical to shortly cylindrical stem up to 4 inches (10 cm) tall and up to 2 inches (5 cm) in diameter.
-Tubercles are laterally flattened, elongated and arranged in spirals with 40 to 60 pectinate spines.
+Pelecyphora aselliformis is a small, slow-growing, clustering cactus with unique, spherical to shortly cylindrical stems that grow up to 4 inches (10 cm) tall and up to 2 inches (5 cm) in diameter.
+Tubercles are laterally flattened, elongated, and arranged in spirals with 40 to 60 pectinate spines.
 The flowers are pink to violet with lighter outside petals and up to 1.4 inches (3.5 cm) in diameter.

 How to Grow and Care